 Though credit card debt is on the rise, so, too, are consumer credit scores.

-In 2022, average FICO credit scores rose through the generations from 679 for Gen Z to 687 for Millennials.
-Gen X saw average FICO credit scores increase to 706, while average credit scores for Baby Boomers reached 742, and average scores for the Silent Generation grew to 760.3
+In 2024, average FICO credit scores rose through the generations from 681 for Gen Z to 691 for Millennials.
+Gen X saw average FICO credit scores stay at 709, while average credit scores for Baby Boomers reached 746, and average scores for the Silent Generation stayed at 760.

 Why do credit scores tend to rise with age?
 The reasons may include older generations’ longer credit histories and their additional years of experience using credit and learning about how credit scores are calculated.

-From early 2020 to early 2022, credit card holders in all age groups achieved significant reductions in serious delinquencies (90 or more days late) for card payments, but in mid-2022, this trend reversed.
+From early 2020 to early 2022, credit card holders in all age groups achieved significant reductions in serious delinquencies (90 or more days late) for card payments, but this trend reversed in mid-2022.

-Here’s how much serious delinquency rates rose for each age group as of the fourth quarter of 2022:
+Here’s how much serious delinquency rates rose for each age group from the first quarter of 2024 to the first quarter of 2025:

-Gen Z had the highest uptick in delinquency rates; perhaps due to inexperience managing credit coupled with economic factors.
+Gen X had the highest uptick in delinquency rates, perhaps due to compounding economic pressures in middle age.

 How Balance Transfer Cards Can Help